How to Solve not Enough iCloud Storage Error to Backup iPhone?

 On most of our iPhones or iPads, iCloud Photos uses most of the iCloud storage to back up the recorded photos and videos.
 Based on experience, our iCloud storage gets full very quickly when we frequently take pictures and record videos.
 If there is any photos and videos you no longer need, you’d better delete them from Photos app to make more space in iCloud.

-Of course, before deleting anything on your idevice, you should backup photos on iPhone or iPad to PC with a tool to keep them in case you need them later.
+Of course, before deleting anything on your idevice, you should backup photos on iPhone or iPad to PC with a tool to keep them in case you need them later, or just delete the duplicate photos on iPhone first to free up some space.
 Otherwise, they will be deleted on all other devices and iCloud where you’re signed in with the same Apple ID and won’t be recovered.

 On iPhone or iPad